SteeltoeOSS/Documentation/api/v3/stream/rabbitmq-binder.md

 **queueDeclarationRetries**
 The number of times to retry consuming from a queue if it is missing.
-Relevant only when `missingQueuesFatal` is `true`.
+Relevant only when `missingQueuesFatal` is `True`.
 Otherwise, the container keeps retrying indefinitely.
 Not supported when the `containerType` is `direct`.

   Default: `3`

 **queueNameGroupOnly**
-When true, consume from a queue with a name equal to the `group`.
+When True, consume from a queue with a name equal to the `group`.
 Otherwise the queue name is `destination.group`.
 This is useful, for example, when using Spring Cloud Stream to consume from an existing RabbitMQ queue.

-  Default: false.
+  Default: `False`.

 **recoveryInterval**
 The interval between connection recovery attempts, in milliseconds.